An influential report has highlighted the importance of aggregation in keeping consumers happy during the next phase of streaming deployments.

 1. Frustrating rabbit holes

 Consumers have to enter, navigate, and then exit the UI of each individual OTT service before moving on to the next one.
-This causes frustration that only increases with the number of services they watch and is driving 58% of them to cross-service search engines as found on Roku and Apple TV.
+This causes frustration that only increases with the number of services they watch and is driving 58% of them to cross-service search engines as found on platforms such as Roku and Apple TV.

 Consumers are reaching the upper limit on the number of services they will stack, with a third now saying they will “somewhat” or “greatly” decrease spend on media and entertainment across subscriptions and one-time purchases in the next 12 months.
 There are now nearly 340 million subscription contracts to OTT streaming services in the US, exceeding the country’s 330-million population.
 As a result, the average US household subscribes to over four subscription VOD services, and one-quarter subscribe to five or more.